 This would not preven constitution or an agreei Exercise reasonable c skill and diligence (section The expected standard A director's actual und reasonably be expected Avoid conflicts of intel Directors must avoid si conflicts, or may conflic to the exploitation of any not the company could t - Not accept benefits from position of director or accept do so by the company (section 176). - Declare interests in pr company.
-A duty to dis the company (section 17 Any director, directly or company must declare t The statement of general duact and for how they account Duties owed to the Company These general duties are owe described above, it is the comp of duty.
-A breach of duty mean director concerned and allows to an interest in an existing transa criminal fine.
-Shareholder Litigation and De However notwithstanding that of Act 2006 allows shareholders (known as a "derivative claim") actual or proposed act or omission trust by a director of the company of the c act fairly as between members of the ercise independent judgment (section in accordance with the company's ad entered into. .
-A duty to exercise reasonable care, h objective and subjective standards. may not be enough if more could osition. licts of interest (section 175).
+A duty to dis the company (section 17 Any director, directly or company must declare t The statement of general du act and for how they account Duties owed to the Company These general duties are owe described above, it is the comp of duty.
+A breach of duty mean director concerned and allows that an interest in an existing transacriminal fine.
+Shareholder Litigation and De However notwithstanding that the Act 2006 allows shareholders (known as a "derivative claim") actual or proposed act or omisticust by a director of the comp act fairly as between members of the ercise independent judgment (section in accordance with the company's ad entered into. .
+A duty to exercise reasonable care, h objective and subjective standards. may not be enough if more could basition. licts of interest (section 175).